The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Deborah Green, 2nd daughter of Francis, she died in 1789.
 Did not marry.

-Eleanor (Ellen) Green, who died in 1818.
-Did not marry.
+Eleanor (Ellen) Green, who died in 1818, sister to John Green of Greenmount.
+Ellen did not marry.

 Frances Green, baptised 23.12.1773, in Mungret, district of Kilkeedy, Limerick.
 Frances or known as Fanny, marries Lieutenant James Cockburne, Esq., in 1791.
 (Lt Cockburne, became Captain in 1795 of the 22nd Ft - Dublin Gazette)